 - Click the lock icon to lock permissions again.
 Now you can edit the hosts file as you want.

-3. Modify hosts Content With Command Line.
+3. Modify hosts Content With Command-Line.

-- After open terminal, input
+- After opening the terminal, input the command

-- Then execute
+- Then execute the command

-- In terminal, execute command
+- In the terminal, execute the command